adnaan-tariq/CareGenix/README.md

 4. Push to the branch (`git push origin feature/your-feature`) 🚀
 5. Open a Pull Request 📬

-Please adhere to the Code of Conduct and ensure code follows ESLint rules.
+Please follow the Code of Conduct and make sure the code follows the ESLint rules.

 ---